Nature spotting in Aberdeen and Aberdeenshire

 Roe deer in ancient woodland

 Located on the western edge of Aberdeen, the ancient woodlands of the Den of Maidencraig Local Nature Reserve provide a great opportunity for spotting roe deer and bird watching within its peaceful surroundings.
+Roe deer can be spotted all year round.

 Red deer on loch banks